albertcordina/Applicant-tracking-system/README.md

 Applicant Table
 Table Name : APPLICANT

 The applicant table stores personal and applicant related details about individuals applying in our certain services.
 Each record represents a single applicant.

-Column:
+Columns:

-1- Username - The applicant username, stored as a string.
-Links to the Authority username in the authorities table to indicate which authority is handling the applicant case.
+    1- Username -   The applicant username, stored as a string and primary key.
+Links to the Authority username as foreign key in the authorities table to indicate which authority is handling the applicant case.
     2- Password -   The applicant password, stored as a string.
     3- Name -       The applicant name, stored as a string.
     4- Surname -    The applicant's surname, stored as a string.
     5- Age -        The applicant age, stored as an int.
     6- Occupation - The applicant occupation, stored as a string.
     7- Email -      The applicant email, stored as a string.
     8- Income -     The applicant income, stored as a double.
     9- Comments -   The applicant comments, stored as a string.
     10- Status -    The current status of the application (e.g. Pending, Approved, Rejected), stored as a string type.

 Authorities Table
-Table Name: Authorities
+Table Name: AUTHORITIES

 The authorities table contains information about the authorities responsible for handling the application.
 Each record in the table represents an individual authority or an authoritative body.

-Column:
+Columns:

-1- Username - stored as a string, linked to the applicant username from the applicant table.
+    1- Username - stored as a string primary key, linked to the applicant username as from the applicant table.
     2- Authority - stored as a string, and it is a unique identifier for each authority.

 Data Flow

     1- Applicant  Submits Application - An individual fills out an application form the submit button, creating a new entry in the applicant table.
     2- Authority Assignment - The applicant is assigned to a specific authority, indicated by the setting the  “username” in both tables.
     3- Application Review - The assigned review of the application.
 The status is updated in the Applicant table to reflect the progress (e.g. Pending, Approved, Rejected).

 This schema provides a foundational structure for managing applicants and the authorities responsible for processing their applications.